Bombatomica64/Simple-menu/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a Custom License - see the [LICENSE](LICENSE) file for details.

+**Summary**: Commercial use is permitted only for the original author (Lorenzo).
+All other users are restricted to personal, non-commercial use only.

 ---